Palacio de Congresos railway station

 Palacio de Congresos (Congress Palace) is a station of C-4 line of the suburban trains (Cercanías) in the city of Seville, Andalusia.
 It is located in the intersection of Ciencias and Luis Uruñuela avenues, in the neighborhood of Sevilla Este.
 Palacio de Congresos is an elevated building situated between the Padre Pío and Santa Justa on the same line.

 Metro (in planning phase)

-Is expected that by 2017, Palacio de Congresos will be a railway interchange station between suburban trains and metro services of line 2 of the Seville Metro, it will be located between the stations of Puerta Este and Ciencias on the same line, close to the current suburban trains station.
+In the current plans for the construction of Line 2 of the Seville Metro, Palacio de Congresos will be used as an interchange station between suburban trains and the Metro.
+However, there is currently no timetable for construction and Line 3 has taken priority as of 2024.